Help! I Smell a Monster was published on May 30th and I launched it the same day at Blackwell’s, Edinburgh:

 I was part of the brilliant Portobello Book Festival in Edinburgh in October, with a school visit to Brunstane Primary and took part in the Craigmillar Book Festival in November with an appearance at Castle View Primary School in Edinburgh.

 My second book, Whoa!
-I Spy a Werewolf is published on January 9th 2020.
-I’m launching the next book in the series at Waterstones, Princes Street, Edinburgh on January 30th, 6pm.
+I Spy a Werewolf was published on January 9th 2020.
+I’m launching the next book in the series at Waterstones, Princes Street, Edinburgh on January 28th, 6pm.

-And in February, I’ll be howling all the way to Aberdeen to appear at the Granite Noir Festival on the 22nd.
+I’ll also be howling all the way to Aberdeen to appear at the Granite Noir Festival on the 22nd.